Seth Woodroof: Slave trading and politics

 Seth Woodroof worked as a slave dealer as early as 1830, when he was around 25 years old.
 At the time of the 1830 U.S. census, Seth Woodroof of Amherst County, Virginia was the "absentee owner" of seven enslaved people.
 In 1832, Woodroof was one of several commissioners appointed to manage the Harris Creek Manufacturing Company of Amherst County.
 On April 14, 1834, Mississippi court records show that Woodroof sold "two negroes, both slaves for life, Albert, a man aged about 28 years, and Amelia, his wife, a woman aged about 19 or 20 years" to the Doyal brothers in Natchez, Mississippi for $1,100.

 The Jones Memorial Library in Lynchburg holds a notebook in their manuscript collection that was once kept by Woodroof.
 In 2023, the library transcribed and digitized the account book, which lists more than 200 enslaved persons by first and last names.
 The library has published a dataset and article about the account book with Enslaved.org and the Journal of Slavery and Data Preservation.

 The library posted page images on FromthePage.com, a crowdsourced historical transcription site.
 The first two pages refer to slave-trading transactions made in March and April 1834.
 The final page is dated to 1834 and 1835 and records Woodroof's expenses ($340.75) to transport "33 negroes" from Lynchburg, Virginia from Natchez, Mississippi, a journey that took from January 17 to February 18.
-The fifth and sixth pages seem to refer to a deal done from 1835 to 1838; the entry records payments made to "John M. Williams for the Niggers of Betsey Red."
 The third and fourth pages date back to 1840.
 Woodroof may have sold slaves in Natchez, perhaps at the Forks of the Road slave market, possibly in partnership with a man named Thomas Hundley, doing business as Woodroof & Hundley.